Reading into Writing 2021 - 2022

 The teaching of phonics is crucial to children’s early reading development.
-As a school we follow Letters and Sounds as a scheme of work.
-The Letters and Sounds programme focuses on securing word recognition skills, which are essential for children to decode and encode word accurately.
+As a school we follow Little Wandle Letters and Sounds revised as a scheme of work.
+The programme focuses on securing word recognition skills, which are essential for children to decode and encode word accurately.

 At Boundary we follow the programme from phase one to phase five.
 Phase one focuses on promoting speaking and listening, phonological awareness and oral segmenting and blending.
 Phase two to phase five focus on high quality phonic work to help children develop fluent word reading and spelling skills.